ThomasTeklu/Active-Directory-Walkthrough/README.md

 To edit any of them, double click on them.
 Start with Account Lockout Duration (time that an account remains locked before it's automatically unlocked again).
 Select "Define this policy setting" and set it to **30 minutes**.
 Hit "Apply" then "OK".

-Note that upon changing this setting, you'll automatically be offered other suggested value changes for the two categories:
+Note that upon changing this setting, you'll automatically be offered other suggested value changes for the two remaining categories:

 ![image](https://github.com/user-attachments/assets/a8093460-018b-4c83-900f-132510d5c42d)